dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 downloads BAMStats, unzips it, and installs it in the correct location, ``/opt``.

 This is one of the main advantages of Docker.
-On some systems the above process might take days or weeks of working with a sys admin to install dependencies.
-Instead of installing dependencies on every machine someone might want to run a workflow/tool on, we can instead control and install whatever we like inside a Docker image - correctly configuring the environment for a tool and avoiding the time to set up these dependencies in the places we want to run.
-This greatly simplifies the install process for other users.
+On some systems the above process might take days or weeks of working with a sysadmin to install dependencies.
+Instead of installing dependencies on every machine someone might want to run a workflow/tool on, we can create a Docker image that wraps that workflow/tool.
+With Docker, we only need to correctly configure the environment and dependencies for a program once, and once that Docker image is set up, we avoid repeating that process.
+All we need to do is transfer that Docker image to other machines, and they will be able to run what's inside it.
+This greatly simplifies the process for other users.

 .. code:: dockerfile